ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-02-08-deployment-of-symfony2-application-using-deployer.md

         ->password('password') // Define SSH user's password
         ->stage('production') // Define stage name
         ->env('deploy_path', '/home/user/project'); // Define the base path to deploy your project to.

     // Specify the repository from which to download your project's code. set('repository', 'git@github.com:org/app.git');
     ```
 - Now open up a terminal in your project directory and run the following command to deploy your application:

 ```
-<pre class="EnlighterJSRAW" data-enlighter-language="shell">$ php bin/dep deploy production
+$ php bin/dep deploy production
 ```

-**That’s it!
+**That's it!
 You project has been deployed!** Symfony receipe performed the following actions: uploaded code to the server, created cache directories, setup permissions, installed vendor dependencies, installed and dumped assets, warmed up cache.
 This is typical deployment steps for Symfony2 projects.
-Let’s improve deployment script.
-We’ll add shared directories (which will be used by all releases) for user’s upload and setup additional task to install MopaBootstrapBundle fonts.
-To achieve this purpose, we’ll need to add following code to deploy.php.
+Let's improve deployment script.
+We'll add shared directories (which will be used by all releases) for user's upload and setup additional task to install MopaBootstrapBundle fonts.
+To achieve this purpose, we'll need to add following code to deploy.php.

 ```
-<pre class="EnlighterJSRAW" data-enlighter-language="php">// Add web/uploads to shared_dirs
+// Add web/uploads to shared_dirs
 set('shared_dirs', array_merge(get('shared_dirs'), [
     'web/uploads',
 ]));